JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-and-jetpack-compose.md

 Compose Multiplatform builds on the same principles.
 It shares the Compose compiler and runtime with Jetpack Compose and uses the same APIs — `@Composable` functions, state management tools like `remember`, layout components, modifiers, and animation support.
-This means you can reuse your Jetpack Compose knowledge to build cross-platform UIs for Android, iOS, desktop, and web.
+This means you can reuse your Jetpack Compose knowledge with Compose Multiplatform to build cross-platform UIs for Android, iOS, desktop, and web.

 ## Compose Multiplatform and Jetpack Compose features

-> If you're experienced with Android development, you can apply your knowledge of Jetpack Compose when working with Compose Multiplatform.
-> You can also learn about fundamentals of the both UI frameworks from almost any Jetpack Compose material,
+> You can learn about the fundamentals of the both UI frameworks from almost any Jetpack Compose material,
 > including [Google's official documentation](https://developer.android.com/jetpack/compose/documentation).
 >
 {style="tip"}